Tinkerforge/doc/en/source/Hardware/Bricklets/Remote_Switch.rst

 that is compatible please write us an email, we would like to add it.

 =============== ====================================
-Property        Value
+Manufacturer    Models
 =============== ====================================
-Manufacturer:   BAT
-Models:         * RC 3500-A
+BAT             * RC 3500-A
                 * RC AAA1000-A
                 * RC AAA3680-A
 --------------- ------------------------------------
 --------------- ------------------------------------
-Manufacturer:   Brennstuhl
-Models:         * RC 2044 Indoor
+Brennstuhl      * RC 2044 Indoor
                 * RC 2044 Outdoor
                 * RC 3600
                 * RCS 1000 N Comfort